titovakaterina/2021-2-level-ctlr/README.md

 3. a student has completed the min-task from a mentor that requires some slight code modifications.
 4. a student receives a mark:
-   1. that corresponds to the expected one, if all the steps above are completed and mentor is satisfied with the answer
+   1. that corresponds to the expected one, if all the steps above are completed and mentor is satisfied with the answer;
-   2. one point bigger than the expected one, if all the steps above are completed and mentor is very satisfied with the answer
+   2. one point bigger than the expected one, if all the steps above are completed and mentor is very satisfied with the answer;
-   3. one point smaller than the expected one, if a lab is handed over one week later than the deadline and criteria from 4.1 are satisfied
+   3. one point smaller than the expected one, if a lab is handed over one week later than the deadline and criteria from 4.1 are satisfied;
-   4. two points smaller than the expected one, if a lab is handed over more than one week later than the deadline and criteria from 4.1 are satisfied
+   4. two points smaller than the expected one, if a lab is handed over more than one week later than the deadline and criteria from 4.1 are satisfied.

 > NOTE: a student might improve their mark for the lab, if they complete tasks of the next level after handing over
 > the lab.